 As the numbers of people testing positive for Coronavirus rise around the world, so too are many people’s anxiety levels.
 So how can you protect your mental health and that of your family, friends and colleagues as we deal with the disruption caused by the COVID-19 pandemic?
 Dr Tim Driscoll, the Clinical Lead for the RFDS (Queensland Section) Outback Mental Health Team, has some valuable tips and advice.

 If you or anyone you know needs help you can call Lifeline on 13 11 14 or contact them via their website.

 COVID-19: Advice for regional, rural and remote Queenslanders

 In this episode, Dr Katie Clift, Head Medical Consultant for the RFDS (Queensland Section), provides useful information about COVID-19 and what steps you should be taking if you're living or working in a regional, rural or remote area.

-*This podcast is intended for general information only and is not intended to replace professional medical advice, diagnosis or treatment.
+*This episode is intended for general information only and is not intended to replace professional medical advice, diagnosis or treatment.
 If you have any concerns, consult your local GP or health professional.

 Routes to the Runway: Ep 5, Saving up to take off with the RFDS